-February 14 is nearly upon us, and love is in the air.
-Although you may associate other cities with love and romance, Dublin still has some pretty romantic spots.
+Even if it’s not February 14, love is still usually in the air.
+And although you may associate other cities with love and romance (Paris, obvs), Dublin still has some pretty romantic spots.
 Whether it’s taking a sunset-coloured walk or having a cosy sit on a patch of grass, there’s plenty of romance-infused locations here.
-And, even though restrictions may have taken away many date spots, there is still a world of romance in Dublin at the moment as you walk through the city.
-Just remember to keep it within your 5km bubbles as of now (February 10), folks!
+Take a look!

 1. Phoenix Park

 This spot has all the ingredients for a lovin’ wonderland.
 Vast green open spaces, animals pottering around, spots to sit and, of course, it looks wonderful in a blanket of snow.
-We’ve been treated to that a lot lately.
 It’s the ultimate walking spot in the city, and you can never go wrong with a stroll alongside your significant other in Phoenix Park.

 2. Ha’penny Bridge